bh-projects/TI-BH-EDU-board-kit/README.md

 *Texas A&M Marketplace item link: <br /> https://secure.touchnet.com/C21490_ustores/web/classic/product_detail.jsp?PRODUCTID=11169*<br />

-It is not expected nor possible to handle a large quantity of the order.
+It is not expected nor possible to handle a large quantity of the order. <br />
 Please, understand the minimum lead time of __two weeks__. <br />
 Throughout the ESET 369 course, the detail of this kit will be covered in depth. <br />

 <br />